A Law of Data Separation in Deep Learning: Main Results

-This phenomenon manifests in the terminal phase of training \citep{papyan2020prevalence}, where we continue to train the model to interpolate in-sample data.
-At the beginning of the training, the bottom layers start to learn to reduce the separation fuzziness faster than the top layers can (see Figure \ref{fig:ratio-dynamic} in the Appendix), whereas at later stages, the top layers catch up as the bottom layers have learned the features.
-Remarkably, each layer finally becomes roughly equal in reducing the separation fuzziness multiplicatively during training.
-Neural networks in the terminal phase of training also exhibit certain symmetric geometries in the last layer such as neural collapse~\citep{papyan2020prevalence} and minority collapse~\cite{fang2021exploring}.
-The law of equi-separation emerges earlier than these two empirical patterns during training.
-More importantly, the law delineates the entire data separation process, whereas neural collapse and minority collapse capture only the endpoint of the process.
+This law manifests in the terminal phase of training \citep{papyan2020prevalence}, where we continue to train the model to interpolate in-sample data.
+At initialization, the separation fuzziness may even increase from the bottom to top layers.
+During the early stages of training, the bottom layers tend to learn faster at reducing the separation fuzziness compared to the top layers (see Fig.~S7 in SI Appendix).
+However, as training progresses, the top layers eventually catch up as the bottom layers have learned the necessary features.
+Finally, each layer becomes roughly equally capable of reducing the separation fuzziness multiplicatively.
+This dynamics of data separation during training is illustrated in Fig.~\ref{fig:training-epoch}.
+Neural networks in the terminal phase of training also exhibit certain symmetric geometries in the last layer such as neural collapse~\citep{papyan2020prevalence,han2021neural} and minority collapse~\cite{fang2021exploring}.
+However, it is worthwhile mentioning that the law of equi-separation emerges earlier than neural collapse during training (see Fig.~S1 in SI Appendix).

-A perspective informed by this law is to focus on the non-temporal dynamics of the data separation process throughout all layers when studying deep neural networks.
-This perspective probes into the interior of deep learning models by perceiving the black-box classifier as a sequence of transformations, each of which corresponds to a layer.
-In contrast, existing analyses often consider the ``exterior'' of these models by focusing on the loss function or test performance, without considering the interior layers~\cite{jacot2018neural,he2019local,belkin2019reconciling}.
-Owing to its preciseness and simplicity, the law of equi-separation together with this new perspective may be able to offer an effective approach for guiding deep learning practice.
-Indeed, in the remainder of this paper, we show how it would benefit the three basic components of deep learning practice, namely, architecture design, training, and interpretation.
+The pervasive law of equi-separation consistently prevails across diverse datasets, learning rates, and class imbalances, as illustrated in Fig.~\ref{fig:elaborate}.
+Additionally, Fig.~S6 in SI Appendix demonstrates its applicability in a finer, class-wise context.
+This law is further exemplified in contemporary network architectures for vision tasks, such as AlexNet and VGGNet~\cite{simonyan2014very}, as shown in Fig.~\ref{fig:CNNs} (see SI Appendix for additional convolutional neural network experiments in Fig.~S2 and Fig.~S3).
+Moreover, the law manifests in residual neural networks and densely connected convolutional networks~\cite{huang2017densely} when separation fuzziness is assessed at each block, as depicted in Fig.~\ref{fig:resnet_arc} and Fig.~\ref{fig:DenseNet}, respectively.
+Intriguingly, this law appears slightly more pronounced in feedforward neural networks when compared with other network architectures.